RockLikeBusStop/solana-simulator/README.md

 ## Introduction

-Solana Simulator is the Solana complex systems simulator.
-It simulates behavior of dynamical systems—DeFi protocols, DAO governance, cryptocurrencies, and more—built on the [Solana](https://solana.com/) blockchain.
+Solana Simulator simulates behavior of dynamical systems—DeFi protocols, DAO governance, cryptocurrencies, and more—built on the [Solana](https://solana.com/) blockchain.

 ## Philosophy